Cross effects and calculus in an unbased setting: Introduction

 .1 in

-We can use the cotriples of Theorem 3.15 as the basis for constructing terms in a Taylor tower for $F:\Cf \rightarrow \D$.
+We can use the cotriples of Theorem 3.17 as the basis for constructing terms in a Taylor tower for $F:\Cf \rightarrow \s$, where $\s$ is a suitable category of spectra.
 However, the $n$th term in this tower, $\Gamma_nF$, is not an $n$-excisive functor as Goodwillie constructs, but instead a degree $n$ functor.
 A functor is degree $n$ if its $(n+1)$st cross effect vanishes, whereas a functor is $n$-excisive if it takes strongly cocartesian $(n+1)$-cubical diagrams of objects (i.e., diagrams whose square faces are all homotopy pushouts) to homotopy pullback diagrams.
 We compare the notions of $n$-excisive and degree $n$, proving that being degree $n$ is a weaker condition that can yield $n$-excisive behavior in certain circumstances.
-When $F$ is a functor from $\Cf$ to $\s$, a stable model category such as spectra, and $F$ commutes with realizations, we prove that the notions of degree $n$ and $n$-excisive coincide, and that the functors $P_nF$ and $\Gamma_nF$ agree.
+When $F$ commutes with realizations, we prove that the notions of degree $n$ and $n$-excisive coincide, and that the functors $P_nF$ and $\Gamma_nF$ agree.
 In particular, we have the following results.

-.1 in {\bf Proposition 4.9.} {\it If $F:\Cf\rightarrow \s$ commutes with realizations, then $F$ is degree $n$ if and only if $F$ is $n$-excisive.}
+.1 in {\bf Proposition \ref {p:realizations}.} {\it If $F:\Cf\rightarrow \s$ commutes with realizations, then $F$ is degree $n$ if and only if $F$ is $n$-excisive.}

 .1 in